BanAaron/leetcode-top-interview-questions/README.md

 # Code Challenges

-My solutions to [Leetcode top interview questions](https://shorturl.at/rCMR3).
+My solutions to [Leetcode Top Interview Questions](https://shorturl.at/rCMR3).
 Python is my language of choice 🐍.
 Comments explaining each solution are in the corresponding `solutions/something.py` file.
 You can click on `Solution` in each section to jump directly to the file.